Chris11012/Notebooks/README.md

-# Addesd notebook 5 and if statments
+# Added notebook 5 and if statments